How Are TSP Withdrawals Taxed? - Image: man at the computer doing taxes

 In this article, we cover how TSP withdrawals and rollovers are taxed.

-If you’re wonder “How Are TSP Withdrawals Taxed?” – you’ve come to the right place.
+If you’re wondering “How Are TSP Withdrawals Taxed?” – you’ve come to the right place.

 When taking money out of the Thrift Savings Plan (TSP), several factors impact how the IRS taxes the funds.
 In this article, we’ll explore the key points to understand before making a withdrawal or rollover.
 For information about TSP loans, check out this article.